Assets and Liabilities

 In simple terms, the assets and liabilities difference is that the assets give future benefits and liabilities give future obligations.
 Assets and liabilities can be differentiated on the following terms:

 Meaning: Assets are items that are owned by the business whereas liabilities are items that are owned by the business.

-Examples: Cash, building, amount receivables, goodwill, investments, etc are assets, whereas amount payable, deferred revenue, etc. are liabilities.
+- Examples: Cash, building, amount receivables, goodwill, investments, etc are assets, whereas the amount payable, deferred revenue, etc. are liabilities.

 3. How can you prepare the chapter assets and liabilities for examination?

 Students can prepare the topic assets and liabilities with the help of revision notes and important questions prepared by the best education portal Vedantu, the expert team of Vedantu has prepared the study material for the chapter classification of assets and liabilities after a deep study and they have given the best notes which covers all the important topics of this chapter to helps students to get the best knowledge of the subject and score full marks in the examination.

 Most of the students get to know the exact understanding of the concepts of the subject computer.
 With the help of which the students will be able to score good marks in the examination and excel in their class.
 Candidates can study the chapter classification of assets and liabilities with Vedantu experts and get a better understanding of the input devices and also the excerpts will prepare you for any type of questions from this chapter.

 4. What should be the pattern of writing answers in commerce chapter assets and liabilities?